Josh Quong Tart

-Josh Quong Tart (born 18 September 1975 in Sydney) is an Australian actor.
+Josh Quong Tart (born 18 September 1975) is an Australian actor.

 Early life

 Tart attended the McDonald College before he was accepted into National Institute of Dramatic Art (NIDA) in 1994, graduating in 1997 with a bachelor's degree in Performing Arts.
-He is a descendant of prominent Chinese Australian Mei Quong Tart, who ran a popular tea house in the Queen Victoria Building in Sydney, and was also an early Chinese ambassador to Australia.
-He is the youngest of four boys in his family.
+He is a descendant of Chinese Australian Mei Quong Tart, who ran a popular tea house in the Queen Victoria Building in Sydney, and was also an early Chinese ambassador to Australia.